platan/idea-gradle-dependencies-formatter/README.md

 ## Features

+- Convert a string notation to a map notation
+- Convert a map notation to a string notation
 - Paste a Maven dependency as a Gradle dependency (on the fly conversion)
-- Convert a string notation to a map notation

 ## Installation